Best To-Do App for ADHD: Simple Apps That Actually Help

 1. TaskSpot — Best for Simplicity + Dopamine

 TaskSpot has low friction (add task, put in Today or Tomorrow), confetti when you complete all tasks, daily streak counter, and morning briefing email.
-No projects, no tags—just today and tomorrow.
+No projects—optional #tags in titles—just today and tomorrow.
 Free forever.

 ADHD-friendly features: Confetti celebration, daily streaks, morning briefing, minimal decisions (Today/Tomorrow/Backlog only), clean interface, no overwhelm.